 The Definition of Sexual Abuse or Assault in Maine

 Under Maine law, sexual assault or battery is defined as any non-consensual sexual touching or contact.
-Maine’s criminal code defines sexual contact as touching of a person’s intimate parts intentionally done for the purpose of sexual gratification or arousal.
+Maine’s criminal code defines sexual contact as touching of a person’s intimate parts intentionally done for sexual gratification or arousal.
 Maine Crim.
 Code 17-A-11 § 251.
 Under this broad definition, anything from groping breasts at an office happy hour to forcible rape falls under the definition of sexual assault or abuse.

 Filing a Civil Lawsuit for Sex Abuse in Maine